 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 If you’ve never used freezer paper when sewing, you’re in for a real treat!
-When I discovered all of the crafty uses of freezer paper years ago, I was so excited to try them out.
+When I discovered all of the crafty uses of freezer paper, I was so excited to try them out.

-Now, let me show you 6 ways to use freezer paper in sewing!
+Now, let’s talk about 6 ways to use freezer paper in sewing!

 What is freezer paper?

 Reynolds makes the most common type of kitchen freezer paper available at your local box store.
-While this comes in 18″ width there are many other brands and sizes of freezer paper available!
+While this comes in 18″ width there are many other brands and sizes available.

 Freezer Paper for Sewing – 6 Uses